Family Law - Divorce, Separation & Child Custody

 If you wish to move to another part of Scotland, the UK or abroad with your children and their other parent is opposed to that move, we can offer specialist advice on this.
 We have successfully conducted many of these cases.

 This is a contract between separating couples.
 We provide an expert service on these agreements.

 This is a growing area as people decide to enter into an agreement to protect themselves in the event of their future separation.
 It is sometimes an uncomfortable discussion to have with your partner so we can offer personal legal advice.

 Other family law issues

-As Accredited Specialists in Family Law we can help with other things like Hague Convention matters involving international child abduction, Child Support issues, Children’s referrals, Adoptions and Permanency, and appeals to a higher court.
+As Accredited Specialists in Family Law we can help with other areas such as Hague Convention matters involving international child abduction, child support issues, children’s referrals, adoptions and permanency, and appeals to a higher court.

 Mediation and Collaboration

 We can deal with your case on a collaborative basis and offer other methods of dispute resolution such as mediation.

 We do offer some limited legal aid services on a case by case basis.

 For straightforward undefended divorces, we have a fixed fee rate.